Pro-Fetterman veterans group launches, says Oz ‘devoid of any principles’

 The formal announcement of the group’s launch and the letter come less than a month ahead of the November midterms.
 The Pennsylvania Senate seat has become one of the most closely watched races in the upper chamber this cycle.

 Democrats see the Senate seat as a key pickup opportunity, as recent polling has shown the race tightening.
-A USA Today-Suffolk University poll released earlier this month for example showed Fetterman ahead of Oz 46 percent to 40 percent respectively.
+A USA Today-Suffolk University poll released earlier this month, for example, showed Fetterman ahead of Oz at 46 percent to 40 percent respectively.

 Jack Inacker, who served as an Air Force nuclear weapons system specialist and is a co-chair of Veterans for Fetterman, said that veterans “see Dr. Oz as an existential threat to their way of life and a path forward for the country.”

-“John has been very vocal and open in the support of veterans across the board,” Inacker, also caucus chair for the Philadelphia Democratic Veterans Caucus, said, later adding that the Democrat “actually wants to get out there [and] improve the VA, and not sell it to the lowest bidder.”
+“John has been very vocal and open in the support of veterans across the board,” Inacker, also caucus chair for the Philadelphia Democratic Veterans Caucus, said, later adding that Fetterman “actually wants to get out there [and] improve the VA, and not sell it to the lowest bidder.”